-Thinking about joining a cluster?
-Here’s an overview some of the most common costs of membership.
+Thinking about joining an insurance cluster?
+Here’s an overview of some of the most common costs of membership.

-Insurance clusters (networks, aggregators, etc.) offer membership benefits that often surpass what you can gain as an individual agent, such as:
+Insurance clusters offer membership benefits that often surpass what you can gain as an individual agent, such as:

-Many clusters charge fees for access to these benefits, which can vary from cluster to cluster.
+Many clusters charge fees for access to their benefits, which can vary from cluster to cluster.
 Here are six typical fees that you should keep in mind when reviewing your options, so you can decide on the right insurance cluster for your needs.

 The Six Most Common Fees